-When you set up moderated registration, users are sent an email when they are activated.
-But I have had people ask about adding an email to go out if the user is not activated and is deleted.
+When using moderated registration, users are sent an email when they are activated.
+This tutorial describes how to create an email when the user is deleted instead of activated.

 One thing I love about WP-Members is how versatile it is.
 Because of this it gets used in many applications that I did not really envision when I first released it in 2006.
 Recently, I had a support user ask about something that I am surprised has not come up before involving using alternate display names and/or nicknames for users because the user base is made up of minors (children).